unswexplains/unswexplains.github.io/2e3727c5fde4/content.md

   });
 </script>

 Not all scales are linear.
-The Richter scale for measuring the magnitude of earthquakes, for example, isn't linear.
+The Richter scale, for measuring the magnitude of earthquakes, isn't linear.
 The difference in magnitude between earthquakes measuring 5 and 6 on the Richter scale is not the same as the difference in magnitude between earthquakes measuring 8 and 9.
 An increase of 1 on the Richter scale corresponds to an increase by a *factor of 10* in magnitude.
 So a magnitude 6 earthquake is 10 times more powerful than a magnitude 5 earthquake, and a magnitude 7 earthquake is 10 times more powerful than a magnitude 6 earthquake (and thus 10 x 10 = 100 times more powerful than a magnitude 5 earthquake.)
 We can visualise the non-linearity of the Richter scale by showing how it maps magnitudes to values:

 <div id="richter"></div>
 <script>